msoumik78/DigitalSecurityExamples/README.md

 ### Running program

-The below command runs the program related to default and static methods in Java 8 interfaces
-`mvn exec:java -Dexec.mainClass="defaultAndStaticMethods.VehicleImpl" `

-The below command runs the program related to Lambdas in Java 8
+The below command runs the hashing program with various inputs (note that the program expects 3 inputs - where the first one is the input which will be hashed, second is the hashing algorithm name and third is true/false depending on whether you want to salt the hashing to make it stronger )
-`mvn exec:java -Dexec.mainClass="lambdas.Java8LambdasDemo" `
+`mvn exec:java -Dexec.mainClass="hashing.HashingDemonstrations"  -Dexec.args="password SHA-256 true" " `

-The below command runs the program related to Lambdas in Java 8
+The below command runs the symmetric encryption program with various inputs (note that the program expects 3 inputs - where the first one is the input which will be hashed, second is the hashing algorithm name and third is true/false depending on whether you want to salt the hashing to make it stronger )
-`mvn exec:java -Dexec.mainClass="optional.Java8Optional" `
+`mvn exec:java -Dexec.mainClass="hashing.HashingDemonstrations"  -Dexec.args="password SHA-256 true" " `

-The below command runs the program related to Lambdas in Java 8
+The below command runs the symmetric encryption program with various inputs (note that the program expects 3 inputs - where the first one is the input which will be hashed, second is the hashing algorithm name and third is true/false depending on whether you want to salt the hashing to make it stronger )
-`mvn exec:java -Dexec.mainClass="streams.Java8Streams" `
+`mvn exec:java -Dexec.mainClass="hashing.HashingDemonstrations"  -Dexec.args="password SHA-256 true" " `